Can Dogs Eat Cheese? A Guide on This Quick Treat

 Types of Cheese: Safe vs. Unsafe

-Not all cheeses are created equal when feeding it to your dog.
+Not all cheeses are created equal when feeding them to your dog.
 While some cheeses can be a safe and tasty treat, others contain ingredients that can be harmful or difficult for dogs to digest.
+Let’s take a closer look at which cheeses are safe and which ones you should avoid.

 Types of Cheese: Safe vs. Unsafe